-- ▶ Testing uncertainty: beyond measures of spread.
+- Testing uncertainty: beyond measures of spread.

-- Proof by contradiction.
+- Hypothesis test: Proof by contradiction.

 - ► The Null and Alternative hypotheses.

 - p-value, one-sided or two-sided test.

-- ▶ When to reject the null? (obtain it?)
+- When to reject the null? (obtain it?)

-- ► Type I & II errors.
+- Type I & II errors.

-- Thermometer scores and public attitudes (continuous measure).

 - t-test for sample mean or two groups.

 - Power analysis.

+- Creating visual display of data tips, software and resources.